GloriousRedLeader/uo-razor-enhanced/README.md

 **Lootmaster** script from Dorana.
 Just keeping a copy for posterity.

 A script that **opens Messages in a bottle and sorts them** into 3 chests, one for each section of the map (west, central, east).
 This makes fishing MiBs much more efficient since you aren't hunting all over the map, just 1/3 of it with more condensed spots.
 I usually take about 100 of them with me.

+An **IDOC Scanner** script.
+This thing is awesome.
+Written by someone else (can't track down author).
+Just storing for safe keeping.

 ### Credits